heptarch/heptarch.github.io/drafts/demon.md

   </p>

 ɰ.
-The waters of Trinity Quay are stilled—Ashen House an empty box of stone, its genius fled—the sky fluorescent with unfamiliar suns.
-Ellen faces the ocean in its welcoming infinitude, and remembers the Reverend:
+The waters of Trinity Quay are stilled—Ashen House an empty box of stone—its genius fled—the sky fluorescent with unfamiliar suns.
+Ellen faces the ocean in its welcoming infinitude, and the Reverend's voice sounds beside her:

 <i>Child, what should you like to do?</i>

-Then she remembers the galaxy.
+Then she remembers: dark suns and spheres of bloodlight and the sundering darkness...
+She remembers a galaxy.

 <i>Tilleadh.
 I will see the stars again.</i>